 The house was perfumed with lemon balm and it was considered the plant of love and happiness: it was customary for lovers of those times to wear a bracelet woven with this plant.

 Read more about lemon balm magickal properties here.

 A List of Powerful Herbs for Love Spells

 Herbal bath for self-love

 Add a few lemon flowers and some lavender to a hot bath.
 Light up a pink candle and say these words: I love every inch of my body.
 I love every inch of my soul.
-May I be surrounded by love.
+May love surround me.

 Self-love spell with herbs

 This spell is great for seeking love and self-respect.
 It can also help you relax and overcome difficult moments in life.